See How Redbird Can Drive Mortgage Protection Prospects to Your Agency

-Ben is a performance coach for many of the top athletes in the world playing in the NFL, MLB and PGA as well as a New York Times best-selling author.
+Ben is a performance coach for many of the top MDRT insurance producers, athletes playing in the NFL, MLB and PGA as well as a New York Times best-selling author.

-One of my personal favorites from his playbook is learning how to write your “I am Statement” which leads to my next point.
+One of my personal favorites from his playbook (which you’ll learn) is learning how to write your “I am Statement” which leads to my next point.